bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

 The course consists of five main components that contribute to the final grade as follows:
   1. Introductory lessons: attendence and participation during classes (20%)
-  2. Presentations and reports of research papers: one presentation (10%) and two report (10%) for each student.
+  2. Presentations and reports of research papers: one presentation (10%) and two reports (10%) for each student.
   3. Project proposal (20%)
   4. Project report and code (20%)
   5. Final presentation (20%)